 One big advantage with underfloor heating is the fact it can be powered by many different methods.
 For example: a hot water heat pump, electricity, pellet boiler, wood boiler, gas boiler, coal boiler or a diesel boiler.

-Of all these, one of the worst choices is a diesel boiler.
+Of all these, the best choice is hot water heat pump and one of the worst choices is a diesel boiler.

 A useful fact is that there are 10kW hrs of energy in every litre of diesel.
 At the time if writing there has been a recent significant drop in the price of oil, such that diesel is around $1.10 at the pumps, equivalent to 11c per kWh.
 By comparison standard rate electricity is around 28c per kWhr.

 But…put the electricity through a heat pump, and the cost falls to 7c per kWhr (as on average a heat pump is 4:1 efficient).
 If you have night rate electricity and or solar PV panels then the savings are even greater.